 Amferia's patent families

 — Antimicrobial hydrogel technology (Application nr.
-17512773) was filed in 6 countries and granted in 2022 in Europe and the US, pending in the remaining countries with expected outcome in late 2022.
+17512773) was filed in 6 countries and granted in Europe, the US and China, pending in the remaining countries.
 The patent is the foundation of Amferia's innovation and claims a new amphiphilic antimicrobial material, a device comprising the antimicrobial material and a method to produce the same.

 — Mesoporous elastomer technology is Amferia's second patent family that claims a tough and nanostructured elastomeric material for various medical device applications.